AgoraIO-Community/AgoraWebSDK-NG/Docs/en/volume.md

 ## Introduction

-The SDK enables you to manage the sampling volume of the local audio or the playback volume of the subscribed audio according to the actual scenario.
+The Web SDK NG allows you to manage the sampling volume of the local audio or the playback volume of the subscribed audio as required by the actual scenario.

 ## Implementation

-Before adjusting the volume, ensure that you have implemented the basic real-time communication function in your project.
+Before calling methods that adjust the volume, ensure that you have implemented the basic real-time communication function in your project.
 For details, see [Implement a Basic Video Call](basic_call.md).

 The SDK provides the `setVolume` method for the local audio track and the remote audio track objects, to adjust the sampling volume of the local audio track and the playback volume of the remote audio tracks respectively.